EnterpriseDB/barman/doc/barman.1.d/50-recover.md

         backup)

     --exclusive
-    :   Set target xid to be non inclusive.
+    :   Set target (time, XID or LSN) to be non inclusive.

     --target-action *ACTION*
     :   Trigger the specified action once the recovery target is reached.